 Recipe Tips and Substitutions

 Gnocchi is firm enough to cook with, but they aren’t quite like pasta, so you’ll want to be gentle with them when you’re breaking them apart and stirring the dish.

 Feel free to adjust the amount of tomatoes or spinach in the dish.
 I usually will add more or less depending on how the dish is looking, so the exact measurements are more of a starting point.

-If you’re all out of chicken broth, try one of these chicken broth substitutes.
+If you’re all out of certain ingredients, try one of these substitutes:

 More Like This